mrrmrn/Stochastic_PredNet/README.md

 After installing torch and pysteps libraries, for example with:

-pip3 install torch torchvision (for references point to: https://pytorch.org/)
+pip install torch torchvision (for references point to: https://pytorch.org/)

 pip install pysteps (for references point to: https://pysteps.github.io/)